-8. Revenue
+9. Revenue

 Revenue comprises the consideration payable by MIA and VCP by way of an annual ground rent in respect of the temporary emphyteusis granted.
 The Company kept receiving the lease for the Open Air Theatre pursuant to the lease agreement entered into.
 Also included in the revenue figure is a penalty payable by Government pursuant to a public deed which was entered into with the Company which stipulated that, the Government was required to complete the development of the Parliament Building and Open Air Theatre in accordance with pre-established specifications and timelines and that, in the event of a delay in completion, the Government was liable to pay the Company a daily penalty broadly in line with the rental income due, had the project been completed on time.
-In April 2017, a lease agreement was signed between the Government of Malta and the Company to reflect an additional investment in the Parliament Building.
-The additional rent will be paid semi-annually, with the first payment falling due on 1st June 2017.
+In April 2017, a lease agreement was entered into between the Government of Malta and the Company to reflect an additional investment in the Parliament Building and as from June 2017 additional rent is payable semi-annually to the Company.

-9. Directors' emoluments
+10. Directors' emoluments

-Period from Period from

-1 January to 1 January to

-30 June 30 June

-2017 2016

-€ €

-Kenneth Farrugia (Chairman) 12,500 12,500

-Frederick Mifsud Bonnici (Director - Resigned 30 April 2016) - 5,000

-Paul Mercieca (Director) 9,564 6,250

-Ray Sladden (Director) 5,000 5,000

-Robert Suban (Director) 7,500 6,250

-John Buttigieg (Director) 3,750 3,750

-Eric Schembri (Director) 5,000 5,000

-43,314 43,750
+Period from 1 January to 30 June 2018 € Period from 1 January to 30 June 2017 € Kenneth Farrugia (Chairman) Paul Mercieca (Director) Ray Sladden (Director) Robert Suban (Director) John Buttigieg (Director - Resigned on 21 November 2017) Eric Schembri (Director) 12,500 7,500 5,000 7,500 - 5,000 37,500 12,500 9,564 5,000 7,500 3,750 5,000 43,314

-10. Tax expense
+11. Tax expense